visiosto/.github/CONTRIBUTING.md

 ### Git Commit Messages

+Git commit messages adhere to [Conventional Commits](https://conventionalcommits.org).
+In addition to the Conventional Commits specification, please

 * Use the present tense (‘Add feature’, not ‘Added feature’).
 * Use the imperative mood (‘Move cursor to...’ not ‘Moves cursor to...’).
 * Try to limit the first line to 72 characters or fewer.
-* Reference issues and pull requests liberally after the first line.
+* Reference issues and pull requests liberally in the commit footer.

 [good-first-issue]:https://github.com/search?q=is%3Aopen+is%3Aissue+label%3Agood+first+issue+user%3Avisiosto+sort%3Acomments-desc
 [help-wanted]:https://github.com/search?q=is%3Aopen+is%3Aissue+label%3Ahelp+wanted+user%3Avisiosto+sort%3Acomments-desc